chriscamicas/vscode-abl/README.md

 This extension provides rich OpenEdge ABL language support for Visual Studio Code.
 Now you can write and run ABL procedures using the excellent IDE-like interface that Visual Studio Code provides.

 ## What's new
+* 0.8
+    - You can now define the dlc value from the config file (optional)
 * 0.7.7
     - Fix syntax highlight issues
 * 0.7.6